cybertooth-io/ember-data-bootstrap3-forms/README.md

     $ ember install ember-data-bootstrap3-forms

-**As mentioned, you should install Bootstrap3 in order for the `.alert` styling to be applied.
+**As mentioned, you should install Bootstrap3 in order for the correct styling to be applied.
 Refer to the requirements section above.**

 ### Upgrading